What is an Alum Block and what are its benefits?

 You should not use alum block more than two times on your face since it can result in skin over-compensating by secreting more oil.

 Using an Alum Block as a Natural Deodorant

-People around the world have applied alum block to their underarms for centuries to prevent sweat.
-If you wish to use a natural antiperspirant, alum block is the perfect choice for you.
-Apply it to your underarms to get a reliable, alcohol-free antiperspirant.
+People around the world have applied alum block to their underarms for centuries to for its antibacterial properties to prevent odours.
+If you wish to use a natural deodorant, alum block is the perfect choice for you.
+Apply it to your underarms to get a reliable, alcohol-free deodorant.